-Applicants that have received NMTC Allocations in the CY2013, CY2014, Combined CY2015-16, and 2017 rounds are required to maintain the same Controlling Entity throughout the terms of all existing and future Allocation Agreements with the CDFI Fund, as set forth in section 6.13 of the Allocation Agreement.
+Applicants that have received NMTC Allocations in the CY2013, CY2014, Combined CY2015-16, 2017, and 2018 rounds are required to maintain the same Controlling Entity throughout the terms of all existing and future Allocation Agreements with the CDFI Fund, as set forth in section 6.13 of the Allocation Agreement.
 Failure to do so could result in the CDFI Fund declaring the Applicant in default of its Allocation Agreement.

-If an Applicant received NMTC Allocations prior to the CY 2013 Round AND the Applicant intends to submit an Allocation Application in the current round with a different Controlling Entity from previously awarded Allocation Applications, the Applicant must submit, in the timeframe set forth in the applicable Allocation Agreement, a Certification of Material Events form regarding the change.
-Failure to do so could result in the Applicant being deemed ineligible in the 2018 round.
-The Material Event Form should explain the reason for the change in Controlling Entity and any impact on the Allocatee for the affected active Allocation Agreements.

 If an Applicant has a multi-state, statewide, or local service area, can it use Allocation Application Question 8 to identify specific states or counties it intends to serve?